Phaulo71/xPlotUtil/README.md

 Installation
 ------------
+There are two ways to download xPlotUtil.
+You can either use the git clone command or use the pip install command.

-To download xPlot Util use the git clone command by using HTTPS or SSH, which I have provided below:
+- For the git clone command use HTTPS or SSH, which I have provided below:
     - SSH: git@github.com:AdvancedPhotonSource/xPlotUtil.git
     - HTTPS: https://github.com/AdvancedPhotonSource/xPlotUtil.git

+- For the pip command follow these steps:
+    1. Download Anaconda with Python 2.7
+    2. Open the terminal and make sure it has anaconda as its path.
+Then type the following command:
+        - pip install xPlotUtil
+    3. Once xPlotUtil has been installed type xPlotUtil.bat as a command.
+This will activate a script to download numpy and PyQt5.
+    3. Once all the required modules have been downloaded simply type xPlotUtil as a command to start the GUI.

 Author(s)
 -------